How to find a place to live in Luxembourg

 Traditional co-living:

-Roomlala is platform on which people offer rooms in their homes for a specific period of time.
+Roomlala is a platform on which people offer rooms in their homes for a specific period.
 Although the platform is mainly tailored to people looking for a short-term stay, you can still often find rooms to rent for several months.

 Intergenerational co-living:

-Co-living with older people can be a very rewarding experience as the younger person usually gets the chance to lend a hand to their older housemate while they can share much of their life experience.
-However, since this is a very personal experience and the organization wants to find the perfect match between older and younger person, you should take into account that the application process usually takes longer.
+Co-living with older people can be a very rewarding experience, as the younger person usually gets the chance to lend a hand to their older housemate, while they can share much of their life experience.
+However, since this is a very personal experience and the organization wants to find the perfect match between older and younger people, you should take into account that the application process usually takes longer.

 Living alone